Geometry, System definition

 Description:

 These modifications are applied immediately after the system block is read.
 To the rest of AMS (and the input) it looks exactly as if the modified system was specified explicitly in the System block input.
 That means that the SuperCell keyword is not easily usable with input options that require the specification of atom indices, e.g. the constraints block.
-Note that the randomization of the coordinates is applied after a potential supercell creation.
+The entire Modify block can be read as a script: the modifications are applied to the system in the order in which they occurr in the input.
+(This is important in case two modifications, e.g. super cell building and perturbing atomic coordinates, do not commute with each other.)

 Symmetry